-We are furnishing this Proxy Statement to you in connection with the solicitation by the Board of Directors (the "Board") of YRC Worldwide Inc., a Delaware corporation (the "Company"), of proxies for use at our 2011 Annual Meeting of Stockholders (the "Annual Meeting"), to be held at the Company's General Office, 10990 Roe Avenue, Overland Park, Kansas, at 10:00 a.m., Central time, on Wednesday, November 30, 2011, and at any and all reconvened meetings after any adjournments of the Annual Meeting.
+We are furnishing this Proxy Statement to you in connection with the solicitation by the Board of Directors (the "Board") of YRC Worldwide Inc., a Delaware corporation (the "Company"), of proxies for use at our 2011 Annual Meeting of Stockholders (the "Annual Meeting"), to be held at the Company's General Office, 10990 Roe Avenue, Overland Park, Kansas, at 10:00 a.m., Central time, on [,] [], 2011, and at any and all reconvened meetings after any adjournments of the Annual Meeting.
 The Company's telephone number is (913) 696-6100, and our mailing address is 10990 Roe Avenue, Overland Park, Kansas 66211.
 Our website is located at www.yrcw.com.
 Information on our website does not constitute a part of this Proxy Statement.
 When used in this Proxy Statement, the terms the "Company," "we," "us," "our," and similar terms refer to YRC Worldwide Inc.

-On October 20, 2011, we began mailing to the record holders of our common stock, par value \$0.01 per share ("Common Stock"), the record holder of our Series A Voting Preferred Stock ("Series A Preferred Stock"), the record holders of our 10% Series A Convertible Senior Secured Notes due 2015 ("Series A Notes"), and the record holders of our 10% Series B Convertible Senior Secured Notes due 2015 ("Series B Notes," and collectively, with the Series A Notes, the "Convertible Notes") a Notice of Internet Availability of Proxy Materials (the "Notice").
+On or before [], 2011, we mailed to the record holders of our common stock, par value \$0.01 per share ("Common Stock"), the record holder of our Series A Voting Preferred Stock ("Series A Preferred Stock"), the record holders of our 10% Series A Convertible Senior Secured Notes due 2015 ("Series A Notes"), and the record holders of our 10% Series B Convertible Senior Secured Notes due 2015 ("Series B Notes," and collectively, with the Series A Notes, the "Convertible Notes") a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this Proxy Statement and our 2010 annual report online.